Join the beta - get Pro free for 3 months after launchJoin the beta

 Which link-in-bio tool works best for salons?

 For most salons: no tool at all, just your direct booking URL in your Instagram bio.
 A Linktree or Beacons page adds a step that lowers conversion.
 If you do want to show multiple options, choose a minimalist option like Linke.io or your own one-pager - max 3 buttons with "Book now" prominent at the top.
-Salonnare offers a built-in mini-link page ([yoursalon].salonnare.com/links) with only booking-relevant CTAs.
+Salonnare does not offer a separate link page; you paste your booking URL directly in your bio.

-Do I need an Instagram Business or Creator account for booking stickers?
+Do I need an Instagram Business or Creator account for the story link sticker?

 What is the optimal Instagram posting frequency for bookings?